-Long-Term Performance-Based Compensation
+Long-Term Incentive Compensation

-For 2017, the Committee established a long-term incentive target opportunity for each executive that was intended to align with the market median values reported in the two surveys we use to establish individual compensation plans.
+The Committee establishes a target long-term incentive opportunity for each executive that is intended to align with the market median values as determined in our annual market analysis.
 We provide long-term incentive compensation to our executive officers in two components that generally are weighted as follows:

-- 50% in Performance-Based Long-Term Compensation: Relative TSR serves as the performance criteria for the three-year ESIP period that began on January 1, 2017.
-The amount earned by executives depends on the rank of our total return to shareholders against that of a TSR Peer Group.
-Share price appreciation or depreciation over the award period also affects the value realized by our executives, thereby providing a direct link to shareholder value creation. - 50% in Time Based Equity Awards: The named executive officers receive an equal mix of stock options and restricted stock units (RSUs) which also provide a link to external performance.
-Time-based equity vests over a minimum of a three-year period.
+- 50% in Performance Share Units: Relative TSR serves as the performance criteria for the performance-based ESIP periods which are three years in length.
+ESIP opportunities are denominated in performance share units and the number of share units earned by executives will depend on the rank of our total return to shareholders against that of a TSR Peer Group.
+The value realized by executives will depend on share price appreciation or depreciation over the award period; thereby providing a direct link to shareholder value creation. - 50% in Time Based Equity Awards: The named executive officers receive approximately an equal mix of stock options and RSUs which also provide a link to external performance.
+Time-based equity vests over a minimum of a three-year period and exeuctives must be employed on the vesting date in order for shares to vest.

 We believe that this "portfolio approach" to structuring long-term incentives provides an appropriate balance that focuses executives on both an external and internal measure of our success.
-In limited circumstances, the Committee provides retention restricted share grants to foster engagement and retention.
+In limited circumstances, the Committee provides retention restricted share unit grants to foster engagement and retention.
 The Committee's independent compensation consultant has confirmed that this approach is appropriate to delivering long-term compensation and is consistent with market practices.
-No named executive officers received retention grants in 2017.
+No named executive officers received retention grants in 2018.